 Place dough in a greased bowl and cover with plastic wrap.
 Let rise in a warm area for 60-90 minutes, until dough has doubled in size.

-Turn dough out onto a clean (and not floured) surface.
-Divide into 6 equal pieces (each just shy of 3 ounces in weight).
+Turn dough out onto a clean and very lightly floured surface.
+Divide into 6 equal pieces (each about 3 ounces in weight).
 Take the edges of each piece and pull them underneath themselves to form a tight ball.
 (Continue pulling as long as it takes to get surface tension.)
 Place on a baking sheet sprinkled with cornmeal.
 Spray the tops of the balls, sprinkle with more cornmeal, cover with plastic wrap, and let rise for another hour or so, until they have doubled in size again.

 Heat a griddle to 350F, and preheat your oven as well.
 Slide a spatula underneath each piece of dough to transfer it to the hot griddle.
 (If you don't have room for all the English muffins, keep the remaining dough covered.)
 Cook on the first side for 5-8 minutes, until well browned.
 Flip and cook for another 5-8 minutes, until you can't cook it longer without scorching it.